 This entirely depends on their current state.
 If they are painted you then have two options: strip them using a dedicated paint stripper / remover and then use a beeswax polish to show off their natural beauty or repaint them to rejuvenate the finish.
 If re-painting, it should be noted that you should only paint over sound coatings and not paint that is flaking or peeling.

 To keep wood nourished and protected, it is recommended to use an oil.
 There are many types of oils and they all have different looks.
 Traditional oils like Linseed oil, available as both boiled linseed oil, for a quicker drying finish with an attractive ruby tint and raw linseed oil for the most natural, nourishing finish you can can put on wood.
-Liberon Pure Tung Oil is another traditional oil, derived from nuts from the Tung tree, giving a luxurious, matt finish.
+Morrells Tung Oil is another traditional oil, derived from nuts from the Tung tree, giving a luxurious, matt finish.

 Rustins Danish Oil is blended from natural oils and polymers.
 It dries to a satin finish giving wood a warm tint after several coats.